hollygrimm/voice-dataset-creation/README.md

 * Omni-directional head-mounted microphone
 * Good quality audio card

-### Create a Text Corpus of Utterances
+### Create a Text Corpus of Sentences
-* Create utterances that will be about 3-10 seconds when spoken
+* Create sentences that will be about 3-10 seconds when spoken
 * Use LJSpeech format
-    * "|" separated values, wav file id then utterance text
+    * "|" separated values, wav file id then sentence text
-    * `100|this is an example utterance`
+    * `100|this is an example sentence`

-### Speak and Record Utterances
+### Speak and Record Sentences
-* Speak each utterance as written
+* Speak each sentence as written
 * Sample rate should be 22050 or greater

-### Utterance Lengths
+### Sentence Lengths
-Run [scripts/wavdurations2csv.sh](scripts/wavdurations2csv.sh) to chart out utterance length and verify that you have a good distribution of WAV file lengths.
+Run [scripts/wavdurations2csv.sh](scripts/wavdurations2csv.sh) to chart out sentence length and verify that you have a good distribution of WAV file lengths.

 ***